 This is why Jesus wants us to be the salt of the earth that preserves, sustains, and brings out the “flavor” or goodness in ourselves and others.
 We are the preserver of life.
 We are to be that flavor enhancer for people who may be hard to deal with.
 Our mission is to help them see how God works in our lives, share the Good news, and direct them to the Sustainer of life.

 And I would like you to always remember this:

 You may sometimes question your value in this world and feel like you have little impact on the earth, or are weak, or small, or not powerful enough.
-But so is a little kernel of salt that is bursting with flavor and potency to preserve and enhance flavor!
+Likewise is a little kernel of salt that is bursting with flavor and potency to preserve and enhance flavor!